God Said No

 Because here’s the thing, we don’t assume that about other conditions.
 While someone with cancer may pray for God to heal them, the majority of the Christian community isn’t going to tell them they don’t need medical treatment and they just need to pray harder.

 Again, it's been 15 years.
-My social anxiety is part of the plan, that much is clear.
-So by relying on God to heal me, by assuming that he WILL heal me, I'm saying that I know better than him.
-I'm saying that his plan for me cannot include anxiety.
-I'm saying that I trust him to heal me, but I don't trust his plan for me.
+My social anxiety is part of His plan, that much is clear.
+So by relying on God to heal me, by assuming that He will heal me, I'm saying that I know better than Him.
+I'm saying that His plan for me cannot include anxiety.
+I'm saying that I trust Him to heal me, but I don't trust His plan for me.

 So I don't pray for healing, and I'd never ask anyone to pray that for me.
 Instead, I pray for things like the strength to get through the next ten minutes.
 Or peace in the midst of a high anxiety moment.
 Or the ability to take a deep breath.
-I pray that he will work through me, exactly how I am and how me made me.
+I pray that He will work through me, exactly how I am and how He made me.

-If someone told me everything happens for a reason, I'd have to resist the urge to yell.
+If someone told me everything happens for a reason, I'd have to resist the urge to scream.
 But, I know everything happens for a reason.
 It's a terrible thing to say to comfort someone, but it's true.
 God gave me anxiety.
 God has not taken it away.
 God said no when I asked.
-My anxiety is part of the plan.
-I trust the plan just as much as I trust God's ability to heal.
+My anxiety is part of His plan.
+I trust His plan just as much as I trust His ability to heal.

 I trust him.
-I trust his plan, but I still have the ability to control my life.
-I'm not helpless and I'm not relying on a miracle.
+I trust his plan, but I'm not helpless and I'm not relying on a miracle.
 I'm using what God has given me.
-I'm trusting him.
+I'm trusting Him.

 You don't get to pick what God gives you.
 You can't force God to take away something you don't like.
 That doesn't mean you don't have choices.
 God will give you the opportunities, but you have to do something about them.
 You get to decide how you respond.
-You get decide to trust him and use what he's given you, or to trust he'll heal you and wait for a miracle.
+You get decide to trust Him and use what He's given you, or to hope He'll heal you and wait for a miracle.

 God is in control, but that doesn't make you helpless.